 Jeremy Zilar is the Blog Specialist and Content Strategist at The New York Times where he has overseen the launch of over 200+ blogs, real-time news publishing, and helped convert over 600 writers and editors around the world into digital-first journalists.

 In 2001, he graduated from the Rocky Mountain College of Art & Design in Denver, Colorado where he studied Contemporary Painting and Drawing and Digital Media, and won numerous awards.
-That same year his work was included shows at a number of Denver-based galleries, including shows at The Museum of Contemporary Art Denver and a show at the Singer Gallery at the Mizel Arts Center with Agnes Martin, Chuck Close and Clark Richert.
+That same year his work was included in shows at a number of Denver-based galleries, including shows at The Museum of Contemporary Art Denver and a show at the Singer Gallery at the Mizel Arts Center with Agnes Martin, Chuck Close and Clark Richert.

 In 2004, he had a solo show of a series of large photographs at the O.K.
 Harris Gallery in SOHO, New York City, titled 'The Actual Plane'.